Representatives of various industry groups including

 “As with any compromise, we had to make sacrifices to our original proposal,” explained La Placa.
 “However, the BendTAPS leadership group is confident our sacrifices are far outweighed by the benefits of moving forward with a more unified proposal with the lodging industry.”

-The public will have an opportunity to address the Bend City Council at their July 10 meeting.
+The public will have an opportunity to address the Bend City Council at their July 10 council meeting.